Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Numerical Results

-In Fig.\ref{fig:Fitted}.A and Fig.\ref{fig:Fitted}.B the dependencies of conductivity $\sigma^{11}$ and ratio $\sigma^{11}/T$ on the temperature T are presented with the dilaton coupling $f_0(\phi)=1$.
+In Fig.\ref{fig:Fitted}.A and Fig.\ref{fig:Fitted}.B the dependence of conductivity $\sigma^{11}$ and ratio $\sigma^{11}/T$ on the temperature $T$ are presented with the gauge kinetic function $f_0(\phi)=1$.
 In Fig.\ref{fig:Fitted}.C the electric conductivity comes with $f_0(\phi)$ function from \eqref{fitfunc}.
 The addition of the dilaton coupling changes the behaviour of the conductivity dramatically both below and above the critical value of temperature $T_c$.
-But some important physical features remain invariant of the coupling function, i.e. the positions of conductivity's jumps and the impact of increasing chemical potential and magnetic field.
+But some important physical features remain invariant of the kinetic function, i.e. the positions of conductivity's jumps and the dependence on chemical potential and magnetic field.
 Roughly speaking, the greater the chemical potential or/and magnetic field, the smoother the conductivity.
 For some values of parameters the unstable phase vanishes.
-This happens when the function of temperature ceases to be three-critical.
-The dilaton field $\phi$ does not depend on the chemical potential $\mu$, and the coupling function $f_0(\phi)$ depends on dilaton only.
-Therefore, the $\mu$-dependent effects are also invariant to the choice of the coupling function.
+This happens when the temperature as a function of $z_h$ ceases to be three-critical.
+Also, the $\mu$-dependent effects are invariant to the choice of the coupling function.

-In Fig.\ref{fig:12} the ratio of electric conductivity to temperature $\sigma^{11}/T$ on the normalized temperature $T/T_c$ for $\nu=1$ and different values of magnetic field's parameter $c_B$ and chemical potential $\mu$ with the dilaton coupling function $f_0(\phi)$ given by \eqref{fitfunc} are presented.
-We can see the BB phase transition which appears at the temperature $T_{BB}(\nu,c_B,\mu)$.
-At this temperature the electric conductivity has a jump.
+In Fig.\ref{fig:12} the ratio of electric conductivity to temperature $\sigma^{11}/T$ on the normalized temperature $T/T_c$ for $\nu=1$ and different values of magnetic field's parameter $c_B$ and chemical potential $\mu$ with the coupling function $f_0(\phi)$ given by \eqref{fitfunc} are presented.
+One can see the BB phase transition, which appears at the temperature $T_{BB}(\nu,c_B,\mu)$.
+At this temperature, the electric conductivity has a jump.
 Increasing the chemical potential and/or magnetic field implies vanish of the jump.
 At ultra-high temperatures, curves on Fig.\ref{fig:12} are approaching some constant value between $0.3$ and $0.31$ that is the same for all parameters.
 This asymptotic value can be adjusted with an overall factor in $f_0$ function.